If you’ve been in the sports card collecting hobby for any length of time, chances are you’ve heard of the phrase ‘rookie card’.

 What Is A True Rookie Card?

-Sometimes uncertainty on which card is a true rookie is also because some players will have multiple cards issued in their rookie season, by different card manufacturers or within different sets, so it can be hard to pinpoint which was released first, especially if it’s been 10+ years since release.
+Sports stars these days will have multiple cards issued in their rookie season, by different card manufacturers or within different sets, so it can be hard to pinpoint which was released first, especially if it’s been 10+ years since release.

 Does ‘RC’ On A Card Mean Rookie Card?